7 Education Stocks Worth Watching in 2022

 This online education stock was founded to create a uniform curriculum for homeschooled children.
 But the company’s mission has grown far beyond that.
 The company aims to help students of all ages help reach their full potential through personalized learning.

 Stride’s mission has become eye-catching to many parents concerned about sending their kids back to schools due to Covid-19.
 The platform also serves school boards seeking alternatives to develop combined hybrid and in-person school reopenings.

-Schools are beginning to reopen with the roll out of the vaccine.
-But online education has been the norm for many students for the last year and a half.
+Schools are reopening with the continued roll out of the vaccine.
+But online education has been the norm for many students for the last couple years.
 And many people are beginning to see it as a more convenient, safer alternative to in-person learning.
-This could make Stride a good long-term investment.
+This could make Stride a good long-term education investment.

 6. Tal Education